walwalwalides/Meeting4/Meeting4_Desktop/README.md

       - Strong resource Management and capacity Planning.

-      - Generating Meeting Reports for Registration .
+      - Generating Meeting Reports for Meeting Registration .

       - Backup and Recovery.